-Obesity is a serious, chronic disease that can have adversely affect several body functions.
-People who are overweight or obese usually are at a greater risk of developing serious conditions such as heart disease, Type-2 diabetes, and bone and joint disease.
-If you too are are experiencing obesity and want to break through weight loss barriers without surgery, Orbera (Fluid-Filled) Gastric balloon surgery can be a possible way out.
-One of the many advantages of the Orbera gastric balloon is that, compared to other forms of gastric surgeries, more people qualify for the procedure, and that’s when they need the Orbera surgery experts at DFW Bariatrics and General Surgery.
+Obesity is a serious, chronic disease that can adversely affect the body.
+People with obesity are usually at a greater risk of developing health conditions such as heart disease, Type 2 diabetes, and bone and joint disease.
+If you want to break through weight loss barriers without surgery, the Orbera (Fluid-Filled) Gastric balloon procedure can be a possible way out.
+One of the many advantages of the Orbera gastric balloon is that, compared to other forms of gastric surgeries, more people qualify for the procedure.

 What is an Orbera Gastric Balloon?

-Orbera Gastric balloon is a non-surgical weight loss treatment recommended especially for those individuals who are unable to lose weight with diet and exercise and have body mass index in the range of 30 to 40.
-During the gastric balloon procedure, a fluid filled balloon is inserted inside the stomach, which limits the person’s food intake capacity and makes them feel full sooner.
+Orbera Gastric balloon is a non-surgical outpatient procedure recommended for individuals who are unable to lose weight with diet and exercise alone and have body mass index between 30 to 40.
+During the gastric balloon procedure, a fluid filled balloon is inserted through your mouth, down your esophagus and into the stomach.
+The balloon takes up space, which limits food intake and makes you feel full sooner.
 It is a temporary procedure and the balloon is removed after a period of 6 months.

 Candidates for Orbera Gastric Balloon